rockonsoft/monorock/README.md

 - Nestjs API deployable to Google Cloud Run
 - Angular Frontend, deployable to firebase
-- Continious build and integration with Google Cloud Build
+- Continuous build and integration with Google Cloud Build
 - CRUD operations with RBAC on PostgreSQL database

 ## PostgreSQL and TypeOrm